Create and use endpoints

 -

-From the API keys section of an endpoint window, click the three dots in the API key you wish to edit and select Edit from the drop-down.
+From the API keys section of an endpoint window, click the kebob icon (three dots) in the API key you wish to edit and select Edit from the drop-down.

-Figure 10.
-Edit API key drop-downThe Edit key description box will open.
+Figure 16.
+API key drop-downThe Edit key description box will open.

 -